 So I expanded it a bit and started attending national fan conventions, like Left Coast Crime.
 Instead of catering to writers, now readers were the focus.
 I was involved in a “speed dating” type of activity where a ballroom filled with readers anxiously wanted to hear from the authors moving table-to-table every couple of minutes.
 I was invited to talk about my first mystery at the New Author Breakfast.
 More seeds.
 Heady stuff, even for a sturdy sunflower such as myself.

-After years of tossing around seeds — meeting people, learning, teaching — at one of the Left Coast Crime banquets, I sat to the left of the fabulous Jessica Lourey, for no other reason than she seemed fun and I wanted to meet her.
+After years of tossing around seeds — meeting people, learning, teaching — at one of the Left Coast Crime banquets, I sat to the left of a fabulous author, for no other reason than she seemed fun and I wanted to meet her.
 We became friends.
-On her right sat Terri Bischoff, her editor at Midnight Ink.
-I’d met Terri previously and we had about a gazillion friends in common, so we became friends in real life—IRL—like the kids say.
+On her right sat an editor, her editor.
+I’d met this editor previously and we had about a gazillion friends in common, so we became friends in real life—IRL—like the kids say.

 Soon after this, I had a book rejected that I thought was going to be a slam-dunk.
-As I was reeling from this defeat, my generous and persistent pal Shannon Baker told me to submit it to Terri.
-But when I checked the Midnight Ink website, I did not fit the criteria for submissions because I didn’t have an agent, nor was the manuscript requested from a pitch.
-Shannon waved off my concern, told Terri she should read it, and the next thing I knew I had a 3-book contract from Midnight Ink.
+As I was reeling from this defeat, another generous and persistent writer pal told me to submit it to the editor from the banquet, who had been her editor as well.
+But when I checked the publisher’s website, I did not fit the criteria for submissions because I didn’t have an agent, nor was the manuscript requested from a pitch.
+My author pal waved off my concern, told her editor friend she should read it, and the next thing I knew I had a 3-book contract.

 Remember all those people ahead of me on the publishing path?
-They told me now was the time to get an agent and suggested some names.
+They told me now was the time to get an agent and suggested some names to me.
 When I started investigating them, guess who was a client of the agent I liked the best?
-Yep, Jess Lourey.
-Again, before I really wrapped my head around what was happening, Jess gave me guidance and encouragement.
+Yep, the author I sat next to at the banquet.
+Again, before I really wrapped my head around what was happening, she gave me guidance and encouragement.
 The next day, I had a literary agent.

 None of this would have happened if I hadn’t sprinkled my writerly seeds over the last—gulp—30 years.